AaraniSivasekaram/Predictive_Modelling_Project/README_Segment_2.md

 * % Adults fully vaccinated vs. % Estimated Hesitancy
 * Pie chart of different demographics

+Draft Tableau Dashboards can be found [here](Vaccine_Hesitancy_Project.twbx).

+**Description of interactive elements**:
-In the dashboards, there are interactive elements for states, category of SVI, level of vacine concern to make the chart can be filtered or selected and shows the related table, chart and heat mao data.
-That help display the data findings for audience.
+In the dashboards, we plan to use interactive elements for US States, Category of SVI (Social Vulnerability Index), Level of Concern for Vaccine Rollout, to make the data visualizations that can be filtered or selected to show related table, charts and heat maps.
+We hope to display the data and our findings for an audience with a narrative.

 ## Presentation
+**Our draft presentation contains:**
+* An overview of our presentation,
+* Selected topic and rationale,
+* Description of our data source,
+* Questions we hope to answer with our dataset and analysis,
+* Description of the data exploration of our project, including preprocessing our data,
+* Description of the data analysis we completed,
+* Selected few images from our data visualization in Tableau, and
+* A conclusion and next steps

-Link to Google slides presentation: https://docs.google.com/presentation/d/191P9TQXqxlFJWycma8cBj7R7hkfTKrkr5KptemuW2LQ/edit?usp=sharing
+**Please see link to our Google slides presentation for more details:** https://docs.google.com/presentation/d/191P9TQXqxlFJWycma8cBj7R7hkfTKrkr5KptemuW2LQ/edit?usp=sharing